tdwilliams7/Sprint-Challenge--Processes-and-Scheduling/README.md

   * Exec the command in the child process.
   * Parent process waits for child to complete.

-Some of the shell is already written, but you have to write the guts of it.
+Most of the shell's boilerplate is already written, but you'll have to implement the logic of it.

 Examine the `lssh.c` file and: